thormeier/generate-placeholder-image/README.md

   ./generate.js -w 100 -h 100 -r 0 -g 0 -b 255 -t "Hello, World!" -f Helvetica
   -o ./placeholder.png
 ```

+## Currently supported file types

+* `image/png` (By specifying a JPG as the output file, for example `generate-placeholder-image -o ./examples/image.jpg`)
+* `image/jpeg` (By specifying a PNG as the output file, for example `generate-placeholder-image -o ./examples/image.jpg`)
+* `application/pdf` (By specifying a PDF as the output file, for example `generate-placeholder-image -o ./examples/image.pdf`)
+* `image/svg+xml` (By specifying an SVG as the output file, for example `generate-placeholder-image -o ./examples/image.svg`)

 ## Examples